DiaGame – Serious and personalized game for self-management of diabetes

 The DiaGame project applies the sciences of data learning and biomedical simulations to an existing serious diabetes gaming platform (SugarVita).
 We aim to make the current SugarVita a data-driven, personalized serious game (SugarVita-P4) that empowers individuals with diabetes to manage the disease they are facing.

-In order to personalize the game, we will integrate our expertise on processing of personal data collected from health-related smartphone apps into our game platform.
+In order to personalize the game, we integrate our expertise on processing of personal data collected from health-related smartphone apps (GameBus) into our game platform.
 The information that this approach yields will be used to personalize the simulation model that drives the game, hereby creating a ‘metabolic digital twin‘.

 Relevance for the patient

-Together, this will allow the use of patient-gathered health data to make the diabetes game a realistic representation of the condition of the gamer.
+The digital twin together with patient-gathered health data will make the diabetes game a realistic representation of the condition of the patient who plays the game.

-This allows the gamer to play SugerVita-P4 using personal settings for improved educational value, since typically for diabetes, knowledge and skill is key to effectively self-manage their condition.
+This allows the gamer to play SugerVita-P4 using personal settings and goals for improved educational value.
+For people with diabetes, knowledge and skill is key to effectively self-manage their condition.
 Through the DiaGame project we expect to gather scientific results to support the notion that playing SugarVita-P4 creates reward and motivation and is therefore more effective for empowerment than current approaches.

 Relevance for society

-We integrate the development of the game and the encompassing academic (data-processing and simulation) activities into the daily practice in diabetes care.
-We employ a development process that iteratively uses in-game observations to improve the approach to data-to-information-to-education flow.
+We integrate the development of the game and the encompassing academic activities into the daily practice in diabetes care.
+We employ a development process that iteratively uses in-game observations to improve the approach for data-to-information-to-education flow.

-Collectively, DiaGame can change the approach to diabetes care by using data sciences, artificial intelligence and simulation models in support of a data-driven personal diabetes game.
+Collectively, DiaGame can change the approach to diabetes care by using data sciences, artificial intelligence and simulation models in support of a personalized diabetes game.
 Ultimately, this will improve the quality of life for patients and lighten the socio-economic and medical burden that diabetes has.